JoanCharmant/quill-blender/docs/export.md

 Stroke caps data is handled differently between Blender and Quill.
 In Blender the caps type information is a property of the stroke.
 On the other hand Quill doesn't store cap information separately, caps are created with an extra vertex of zero width.
 This difference is problematic for round tripping.

 To emulate Grease Pencil caps the exporter adds extra vertices at each end of the stroke.
-It only does this if the first vertex doesn't already have a zero width to handle round tripping.
+It only does this if the first vertex doesn't already have a zero width to try to detect round tripping.
 Note: The importer always configure imported Quill strokes using `Round` cap mode.

-These heuristics result in the following compatibility table:
+These heuristics result in the following compatibility table during export:

 | Source |Status|
 | ------------- |:---:|